Oloruntobhe/alx-higher_level_programming/0x02-python-import_modules/README.md

-simple function for a simple file
+csimple function for a simple file